chaseruskin/orbit/docs/src/topic/protocols.md

 Users can configure their own processes to run when trying to download a project from the internet by adding a new `[[protocol]]` entry in an Orbit configuration file.

-Orbit will start the custom protocol's process in a temporary directory for the custom protocol to try to download the project's contents from its provided source URL.
+Orbit will start the custom protocol's process in a temporary directory for the custom protocol to try to download the project's contents from its provided repository URL.
 Orbit removes the temporary directory after a project is successfully or unsuccessfully downloaded and creates a new temporary directory for each project download.

 ## Examples